HiPERCAM/hipercam/README.rst

                get trm.pgplot from my github site at https://github.com/trmrsh/trm-pgplot
-               It's not to be confused with "ppgplot" which is a more hand-crafted version with some slight differences in the calls.
+               It's not to be confused with "ppgplot" which is a more hand-crafted version with some differences in the calls.

   websocket  : for talking to the hipercam server.
 You want the Websocket
                client library which you can get from: